 A super simple, classic southern pie, this Lemon Chess Pie recipe doesn’t get much easier, and it’s a sweet-tooths’ dream!
 This Lemon Chess Pie recipe produces a sweet, tangy, creamy, lemon-kissed, mind-blowing dessert!
 A springtime variation on a classic Chess Pie.

 I was excited to make a Lemon Chess Pie before I ever even made a classic Chess Pie.
-Of course, to understand Chess Pie, I made a Simple Classic Chess Pie recipe first, but I couldn’t wait to start making variations on it before I ever made the original.
+Of course, to understand Chess Pie, I made a simple, classic one first, but I couldn’t wait to start making variations on it before I ever made the original.

 Also on my list to make soon: chocolate!
 But I haven’t gotten there yet.
 Once you’ve got a solid classic Chess Pie recipe down, it’s easy to create spinoffs.

-Adding to the convenience of an ingredient list that includes common staples, this pie is beyond easy.
 Besides zesting a few lemons, which is admittedly a small pain, you otherwise just whisk everything together and pour it in the pie crust.
-The filling is a breeze.
+The filling is a breeze in this Lemon Chess Pie!

 This Lemon Chess Pie recipe uses just a store-bought pastry crust (I hate making crusts!), but you can certainly substitute to suit your preferences.
-As I said when I posted this Simple Classic Chess Pie recipe a few months ago, my uncle makes this pie all the time, and he sometimes uses a graham cracker crust.
-I think he’s also used a shortbread crust.
+As I said when I posted this Classic Chess Pie a few months ago, my uncle makes this pie all the time, and he sometimes uses a graham cracker crust or shortbread.
 Whatever your pleasure!

 Lemon Chess Pie